 - Be defused from other things.
 Separate yourself from fears, anxieties, frets, and ruminations by being present only in your current room.

 - Accept that you’re in this room right now with these people and these events.
-You don’t have to stay there for moment after moment after moment.
+You don’t have to stay there indefinitely.
 But you are “here” right now.

 Life is one “now” after another, but we can only live in one at a time because that’s just how moments are.
 Be present in each room you’re in, and let go of thoughts about the next room and the next person (perhaps imagine your thoughts drifting away on a cloud or floating down a stream).